 Wash your Gore-Tex, for goodness sake.
 And re-up on your DWR.

 I’ll admit it—I didn’t know you could wash Gore-Tex or similarly water-resistant hardshell fabrics until a year ago.
 I had heard a rumor that Gore-Tex was a one-way membrane that would be ruined by immersion, and I figured detergent and hot, soapy water couldn’t be good for technical fabrics.
 On the contrary, washing and drying your water-resistant shell actually refreshes the DWR and keeps performance high.
 Dirt, sweat, sunscreen, burrito leakage, and beer all compromise the water resistance of your gear.
-You can add a wash-in formula to refresh the DWR coating, which isn’t necessary with every wash but is a great thing to do at the end of the season.
+You can add a wash-in formula (we love Nikwax) to refresh the DWR coating, which isn’t necessary with every wash but is a great thing to do at the end of the season.

 Tune and wax your skis before you store them, not after you break them out again.

 A core shot or burr on your ski edge isn’t going to get worse in storage, is it?
 Well, probably not, but moisture and debris will settle into those little wounds over time and make them far tougher to patch properly in late November than they will be now.
 Remedy any damage to your precious steeds before you lay them aside for the summer, and consider coating your bases in wax and letting them sit in storage with a thick protective layer.
 Wax actively moisturizes the base of your skis, and keeping them coated (rather than waxing and scraping) during the off-season will keep them from getting dehydrated.
 When you break them out for those early-season turns, simply scrape off the old wax and you’re good to go.
 Store your skis with a race strap or two to keep the bases apart and the skis together, and make sure they’re totally dry—edges rust quick.

 Check all your avalanche and backcountry gear and store it carefully.